 This birdhouse is a combination of paint, crackle medium, and decoupage of cut out papers on top.
 Glue the birdhouse to the candlestick to display.

 Are you ready for a video that will show you how to decorate birdhouses with paint?
-Watch it below:
+Watch it in this post – simply press play!

 These are my favorite ways to decorate birdhouses – what are yours?
 I’d love to hear in the comments!